 The Central Arkansas Regional Science & Engineering Fair (CARSEF) is affiliated with the Regeneron International Science & Engineering Fair for 9th through 12th grade students and the Broadcom MASTERS national competition for 6th through 8th grade students.

 For more information on this event, please visit the Central Arkansas Regional Science & Engineering website.

-The mission of the Ouachita Mountains Regional Science & Engineering Fair is to stimulate active interest in science and engineering among high school students in the Ouachita Mountains region by providing a competition that supports their interests in a wide variety of science and engineering-based fields of study.
+The mission of the Ouachita Mountains Regional Science & Engineering Fair is to stimulate active interest in science and engineering among middle and high school students in the Ouachita Mountains region by providing a competition that supports their interests in a wide variety of science and engineering-based fields of study.

 For more information on this event, please visit the Ouachita Mountains Regional Science & Engineering Fair Website.

+The 2022 Engineering Olympics: Junior Division (grades 6th-8th) Competition will be February 26.
 Registration is now open!
 Please review the rules for more information and registration forms.

 Arkansas Science Olympiad